 Occupational Therapists will devise individual treatment programmes to help people overcome illnesses, injury, accidents and age which will help them live normal independent lives.
 Tasks could include things like, teaching somebody who has had a stroke how to dress themselves, suggesting ways in which to adapt the home or place of work to overcome temporary or permanent disabilities or generally advising people on how to adapt their lives and adjust to their situation.

-- degree, or postgraduate qualification in occupational therapy approved by the Health and Care Professions Council (HCPC)
+You can do a degree in occupational therapy approved by the Health and Care Professions Council (HCPC)

 - 5 GCSEs at grades 9 to 4 (A* to C) including maths and English

 - 2 to 3 A levels, including at least one science subject (biology may be preferred)

 You can do an occupational therapist degree apprenticeship

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C) including English and maths

 - 2 or 3 A levels or equivalent

 You could start as an occupational therapy support worker and study for a degree part time to qualify as an occupational therapist

 There are no set entry requirements for an OT support worker but some employers may ask for GCSEs in English and maths or a BTEC or equivalent vocational qualification in health and social care

 You will find it helpful to get some work experience or volunteering experience in care or healthcare work before you apply for training.
 You could also get some knowledge of the profession by contacting the occupational therapy unit at your local hospital, to ask how you could get involved.